YX536/Gabor-based-lip-feature-extraction-system/README.md

 + [Contact](#contact)

 ### Gabor features
-The left GIF displays the original video where the speaker says "bin blue at e one again".
-The middle GIF demonstrates the Gabor features of the changes in the lip area during the utterance of "bin blue at e one again".
-The right image presents the curve of the lip area changes during the pronunciation of "bin blue at e one again".
+The first GIF displays the original video where the speaker says "bin blue at e one again".
+The second GIF demonstrates the Gabor features of the changes in the lip area during the utterance of "bin blue at e one again".
+The image presents the curve of the lip area changes during the pronunciation of "bin blue at e one again".

 <div style="display:flex;justify-content:space-between;">
     <img src="https://github.com/YX536/Gabor-based-lipreading-system/blob/main/bbae1a.gif" width="300" />